 For example, you issue a notice demanding $1,200, which includes $1,000 for rent and $200 in late fees.
 If the tenant disputes the additional charges, the court may rule the notice invalid.

-How to Avoid: Double-check the rent amount before issuing the notice.
+How to Avoid This: Double-check the rent amount before issuing the notice.
 Clearly separate unpaid rent from other charges and ensure that the amount listed matches the terms of the lease agreement.

 4. The Notice Lacks Required Information

 A valid 3-day eviction notice must include specific details, such as the tenant’s name, the rental property address, the exact amount owed (if applicable), and instructions for compliance.
-Omitting any of these details can make the notice legally insufficient.
+Omitting tenant names or property addresses voids the 3 day pay rent or quit notice.

 Now, if you forget to include the method of payment for the rent owed, the omission could lead to a court ruling against the eviction.